jnozzi/cocoadev.com/markdown/BridgingForFunAndProfit.md

 All we need to do is this:

-*Make sure our class has the required structure to bridge to the CF type in question *Make sure our class identifies itself as the right General/CFType *Patch CF's class lookup table
+*Make sure our class has the required structure to bridge to the CF type in question *Make sure our class identifies itself as the right CFType *Patch CF's class lookup table

 Let's have a little example.
-A useful thing to bridge might well be General/CFTree.
+A useful thing to bridge might well be CFTree.
 So, we get up the CF collections documentation, wait about a week for it to all load, work out what we want our class to look like.
 We can definitely make it easier to use, that's for sure.

 Our public interface might look a bit like this: